mlms13/binary-homeworlds/README.md

-# Binary Homeworlds Game Engine
+# Binary Homeworlds - Multiplayer Game

-A TypeScript implementation of the Binary Homeworlds game rules engine with event sourcing architecture.
+A full-stack TypeScript implementation of Binary Homeworlds with multiplayer support, featuring a React frontend, Fastify backend server, and comprehensive game rules engine.

 ## Features

 - **Complete Rules Implementation**: Implements all Binary Homeworlds game rules as specified in RULES.md
+- **Multiplayer Support**: Real-time multiplayer gameplay with Socket.IO
+- **Modern UI**: React-based interface with lobby system and game board
-- **Event Sourcing**: Game state is derived by replaying actions, enabling persistence and future multiplayer support
+- **Event Sourcing**: Game state is derived by replaying actions, enabling persistence and replay functionality
-- **Serializable State**: Both actions and game state are fully serializable for storage and network transmission
+- **Type Safety**: Full TypeScript implementation with strict typing across all packages
 - **Comprehensive Testing**: Includes tests for all examples from RULES.md plus extensive edge case coverage
-- **Type Safety**: Full TypeScript implementation with strict typing

 ## Architecture

+The project is organized as a monorepo with three main packages:

+- **`packages/shared`**: Core game logic, rules engine, and shared types
+- **`packages/server`**: Fastify backend server with Socket.IO for real-time multiplayer
+- **`packages/ui-client`**: React frontend with Vite for fast development

+### Game Engine Components

 The game engine follows an event sourcing pattern where: